Missoula Housing Authority

 properties.
 In affordable housing properties, tenants must income qualify and the rents are capped by the state.
 This creates several rent-controlled properties in Missoula in an environment where market rate rents are continually increasing.
 Click here to learn more about our Affordable Housing properties and how to apply.

-We manage several subsidized housing programs, including Section 8 Housing Choice Vouchers, Shelter Plus Care vouchers, and Public Housing.
+We manage several subsidized housing programs, including Section 8 Housing Choice Vouchers, Shelter Plus Care vouchers, and Project-Based Vouchers.
 In subsidized housing programs, participants must income qualify and their rent is based on their income.
 Typically, a participant pays 30% of their monthly income toward rent.
 Our Section 8 Housing Choice Voucher program and Shelter Plus Care vouchers can be used in our affordable housing properties.
 Click here to learn more about our different subsidized housing programs and how to apply.